chenjr0719/AFS-docs/docs/portal/scenario.md

 4. Pull the training_dt_model node from the list in the left side, and setup the parameters.
 	![](../_static/images/portal/scenario/2-18.png)

-	* criterion: Can't be empty. enter *gini* or *entropy*, separated by commas, there must be no spaces between parameters and commas.
+	* criterion: Can't be empty.
+Please enter *gini* or *entropy*, separated by commas, there must be no spaces between parameters and commas.

-	* random_state、max_depth: Enter the integer only.
+	* random_state and max_depth: Enter the integer only.
 If want to optimize the parameters, we can fill in multiple sets of parameters in the random_state and max_depth fields as shown above.
 The parameters must be separated by commas.
 There must be no blank between the parameters and the comma.

-	* K-fold: Enter the times for cross validation, and it must be an interger and bigger than one.
+	* K_fold: Enter the times for cross validation, and it must be an interger and bigger than one.

 	* model_name: Name the trained model, must .pkl type(e.g., model.pkl).
 		![](../_static/images/portal/scenario/2-19.png)